In This Volume

 Registering Certificate of Pending Litigation in Family Matters, Form 33

 The director has approved two versions of Form 33 for registering a certificate of pending litigation in family matters.
 Proceedings commenced after the coming into force of the Family Law Act, S.B.C.
 2011, c.
 25 must use Form 33 (Family Law Act).
 Proceedings to enforce, set aside, or replace an agreement respecting a property division made before March 18, 2013 and proceedings respecting a property division started under the (repealed March 18, 2013 by B.C.
 Reg.
 131/2012) must use Form 33 (Family Relations Act).
-See the transitional provisions in of the Family Law Act at chapter 41 (Family Matters) of volume 2 of this Manual.
+See the transitional provisions in of the Family Law Act at chapter 41 (Family Matters).

 Registering Certificate of Pending Litigation in Variation of Wills, Form 34

 The director has approved two versions of Form 34 for registering a certificate of pending litigation in proceedings to vary a will.
 The was repealed on March 31, 2014 by B.C.
 Reg.
 148/2013, and replaced by corresponding provisions in of the Wills, Estates and Succession Act, S.B.C.
 2009, c.
 13. The Wills Variation Act applies to deaths occurring before March 31, 2014, and the Wills, Estates and Succession Act applies to deaths occurring on or after March 31, 2014.
 Proceedings to vary a will in relation to a death that occurred before March 31, 2014 must use Form 34 (Wills Variation Act); proceedings to vary a will in relation to a death that occurred on or after March 31, 2014 must use Form 34 (Wills, Estates and Succession Act).
-See the provisions and commentary for the Wills, Estates and Succession Act at chapter 62 (Trustees, Personal Representatives, and Trustees in Bankruptcy) of volume 3 of this Manual.
+See the provisions and commentary for the Wills, Estates and Succession Act at chapter 63 (Trustees, Personal Representatives, and Trustees in Bankruptcy).

 Originating Process Must Claim Interest in Land